3lm4dn0/scripts-trading-BTC-LTC/README.md

-# Scripts to trade in Poloniex or Bittrex
+# Scripts to trade cryptocurrencies
 ---

 This repo is a set of several PHP scripts to trade cryptocurrencies